The Apostle from Tarsus

 Arrest in Jerusalem (Acts 22:1-21)

-Paul's arrest came about after he attempted to squelch rumors that he was teaching Jews to forsake Moses, which is the same lie that Christianity later told about Paul.
+Paul's arrest came about after he attempted to squelch false rumors that he was teaching Jews to forsake Moses.
 On the advice of Jacob (aka "James"), head of the congregation in Jerusalem, and other leaders, Paul took four Jewish men who had apparently taken a Nazirite vow into the Temple to make the required offerings for the completion of their vow (Acts 21:26).
 Seven days later some Jews from Asia saw him at the Temple and laid hands on him.
 These adversaries repeated the lie about Paul's teaching and then alleged that Paul had brought unclean Hellenists into the Temple.
 A riot immediately followed, but Paul was arrested by a Roman patrol.
 After appealing to the Roman commander Paul was given permission to address the crowd.
 He spoke to them in Hebrew.

 Paul's speech is essentially a personal testimony beginning first with a brief introduction as to his Jewish background, his birth and education.
 He recounted his commission from the High Priest to arrest Messianic disciples and then his transformational experience on the road to Damascus.
 He repeated the conversation he had with Yeshua, adding only that Yeshua introduced himself as "Yeshua of Nazareth."
 The story continued with Paul's encounter with Ananias and his commission to be an apostle for Yeshua.
 He also mentions having returned to Jerusalem and praying in the Temple where he experienced a vision.
 His closing remark includes an admission of his guilt in approving the stoning of Stephen and then his persecuting disciples of Yeshua.